loonloon/Notes/LiveKit-Caddy.md

     auto_https disable_redirects
 }

-# Define the machine IP and port number where the LiveKit server is running
+# 10.131.29.108 is the address of the computer running Caddy
+# Clients connect to this address and port (7888) to use Caddy
+# Use 0.0.0.0 to allow connections on all addresses of this computer
 10.131.29.108:7888 {
-    # The following rule will proxy requests to LiveKit server on localhost:7880
+    # Forward requests to the LiveKit server running on localhost:7880
     reverse_proxy localhost:7880

     # reverse_proxy localhost:7880 {
-    #    # Set the HTTP transport to use HTTP/1.1 only (h1)
+    #    # Use HTTP/1.1 for connections to the LiveKit server
     #    transport http {
     #        versions h1
     #    }
     # }

-    # Use Caddy's internal certificate authority to automatically generate an HTTPS certificate
+    # Automatically create an HTTPS certificate using Caddy's internal tools
     tls internal
 }
 ```